stangerup-cloud/stangerup-cloud-docs/docs/user-guide.md

 # User Guide

+## Introduction

-As a client, there are several key principles you ought to know of when using [Stangerup Cloud](https://www.stangerup.cloud).
-In order to promote a long and flourishing relationship, we've established this learning resource, which is available for reference at any time.
+As a client, there are several key principles you should know of when using [Stangerup Cloud](https://www.stangerup.cloud).
+In order to promote a long and flourishing relationship, we've established this learning resource, which is available for your reference at any time.

 Here, you can find information about all our services, and thus, uncover how to optimize your experience with us.
 Please, let us know if anything's missing and we'll get it sorted right away.